Welcome to my updated and impartial Jamplay review for 2019 where we look at the good and the bad of Jamplay.

 This was marginally surprising as these are super popular songs, but I guess there is a limit to what Jamplay has and to be fair to them they are updating and adding videos all the time.

 The thing I was slightly disappointed about though is that there is a distinct lack of British rock and indie acts.
-I think with a bit more of an emphasis on these kind of bands Jamplay would be able to tap into the British market a bit more.
+I think with a bit more of an emphasis on these kinds of bands Jamplay would be able to tap into the British market a bit more.

-To be honest though, most of the song tutorials can be found on YouTube in pretty quick time, and like I say Jamplay`s strong points are its Phase 1, 2 and 4 sections, and anyway, it`s best to work songs out for yourself.
+To be honest, though, most of the song tutorials can be found on YouTube in pretty quick time, and like I say Jamplay`s strong points are its Phase 1, 2 and 4 sections, and anyway, it`s best to work songs out for yourself.

 If you click on rock, metal and country songs though, you get a huge choice and Jamplay are constantly updating and creating more videos anyway.